sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/rAmendramohanabos/abhijnAnashakuntalam.md

-of his creation,t hat he even ventures to risk vulgar and ridiculous contrasts which, however, must be regarded as the necessary connecting links in the [whole scheme of things"](# "Winternitz, Geschichte der indischen Literatur.
-Band III, P. 214.").
+of his creation,t hat he even ventures to risk vulgar and ridiculous contrasts which, however, must be regarded as the necessary connecting links in the whole scheme of things"[^13].

+[^13]: "Winternitz, Geschichte der indischen Literatur.
+Band III, P. 214."

  Speaking of *S'akuntalā* Dr. Monier Williams of international fame remarks, "No composition of Kālidāsa displays more the richness and fertility of his poetical genius, the exuberance of his imagination, the warmth and play of his fancy, his profound knowledge of the human heart, his delicate appreciation of its most refined and tender emotions, his familiarity with the workings and counter-workings of its confiicting feelings—in short, more entitles him to rank as the "Shakespeare of India".
-Schiller in a letter to Humboldt writes, "in the whole range of Grecian antiquity there is no poetical representation of beautiful womanhood or of beautiful love that could even remotely [compare with *S'akuntalā*](# "Winternitz, Geschichte der indischen Literatur, Band III.
-S. 215 Anm.")."
+Schiller in a letter to Humboldt writes, "in the whole range of Grecian antiquity there is no poetical representation of beautiful womanhood or of beautiful love that could even remotely compare with *S'akuntalā*[^14]."

+[^14]: "Winternitz, Geschichte der indischen Literatur, Band III.
+S. 215 Anm."

  Again, as has been pointed out by late Harināth De, Bengal's most distinguished linguist, 'the idea of the cloud being employed as a messenger has been imitated in German poetry by Schiller, who, in his drama *Maria Stuart* puts the following appeal in the mouth of the captive Scotish queen: